Traditional Italian Food: The Best Traditional Italian Dishes

 Carbonara (Lazio)

-A list of traditional Italian food would not be complete without mentioning Carbonara.
-This dish needs no introduction nor explanations: you will find plenty of places where to eat the original version, and probably enjoy listening to some discussion about what needs to go in the sauce.
+A traditional Italian food list would not be complete without mentioning Carbonara.
+This dish needs no introduction or explanation: you will find plenty of places in Rome to eat the original version, and you will probably enjoy listening to some discussion about what goes in the sauce.

 Lombrichelli (Lazio – Viterbo)

-The Lombrichelli are a typical handmade pasta, with a dough only made of water and wheat – no eggs.
-They are usually very common in the Viterbo area and can be served with different types of sauce, though they are best enjoyed with a meat sauce.
+Lombrichelli are a typical handmade pasta, with a dough only made of water and wheat—no eggs.
+They are very common in the Viterbo area and can be served with different types of sauce, though they are best enjoyed with a meat sauce.

 Supplì (Lazio)

-Not to be confused with Arancini, supplì are balls of tomato risotto stuffed mozzarella cheese, covered in bread crumbs and deep-fried.
+Not to be confused with Arancini, supplì are balls of tomato risotto stuffed with mozzarella cheese, covered in bread crumbs, and deep-fried.
 They are a common snack served in many places in Italy, but they were originally created in Rome.
+You will find them at many good friggitorie across town.

 Olive all’Ascolana (Marche)

-Typical of the Marche area, this Italian traditional dish consists of green olives, filled with meat, rolled in breadcrumbs, and deep-fried.
-They are delicious snacks/appetizers, easy to carry around at a picnic.
+Typical of the Marche area, this traditional Italian dish consists of green olives filled with meat, rolled in breadcrumbs, and deep-fried.
+They are delicious snacks or appetizers, easy to carry around at a picnic.

 Arrosticini (Abruzzo)